A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Numerical examples

 \subsection{Pi curve}

-We borrowed the coordinate of the pi curve as an initial data from https://ja.wolframalpha.com/ as \cite{Sakakibara_Yazaki}.
+We borrowed the coordinates of the pi curve as the initial data from https://ja.wolframalpha.com/, as \cite{Sakakibara_Yazaki}.
 See Figure \ref{fig:pi} for a numerical result.

-To confirm uniform boundedness of $Q^+_0$, $\frac{1}{N}\sum_{j=1}^N|Q^+_j|$, ${Q}^-_0$ and $\frac{1}{N}\sum_{j=1}^N|{Q}^-_j|$ for large $N$, we extract the first step of the scheme for each $N$ and draw the values of them as a graph.
-We infer from Figure \ref{fig:pi_N_Q_graph} that all of them may be dominated by some constants and only depend on the initial curve.
+To confirm the uniform boundedness of $Q^+_0$, $\frac{1}{N}\sum_{j=1}^N|Q^+_j|$, ${Q}^-_0$, and $\frac{1}{N}\sum_{j=1}^N|{Q}^-_j|$ for a large $N$, we extract the first step of the scheme for each $N$ and draw their values as a graph.
+We infer from Figure \ref{fig:pi_N_Q_graph} that all of them may be dominated by constants and depend only on the initial curve.